hollandjg/DirectoryMesh/README.md

         │    │    └─── Thesis
         │    └─── MoonlightingAsASecurityConsultant
         └─── Music
-             └─── DigitalAudioWorkstationProjects
+             └─── DAWProjects
-                  ├─── ArchivedProject -> [data]/Music/DigitalAudioWorkstationProjects/ArchivedProject
+                  ├─── ArchivedProject -> [data]/Music/DAWProjects/ArchivedProject
                   └─── CurrentProject

- - The broken link at `[master]/Projects/Doctorate/MediumSizedDataFile` has been pruned.
+ - The broken link at `[master]/Projects/Doctorate/OldFile` has been pruned.
- - If any conflicts arise during the mesh, such as two regular files in the same location, the file reports the conflict and doesn't do anything with those files.
+ - If any conflicts arise during the mesh, such as two regular files in the same location, the file reports the conflict and doesn't do anything with those files. `DirectoryMesh` continues regardless.
  - It should not delete any files which aren't symlinks or which are not links back to locations within `[data]`.
  - Running the mesh on a directory which has already been meshed should cause no problems.
 New links will be added and (if the --prune option is specified) broken links will be removed.